 In your final year you will complete an independent research project, which will give you an opportunity to study a topic of your choice in depth, and apply your skills in research acquired during years one and two.
 Finally you will complete placement activities which will enable you to see how individuals with developmental disorders are supported in practice.

-As well as gaining valuable experience as part of your placements which are integrated throughout the course, our Psychology Plus scheme, provides you with opportunities to gain additional training, research and clinical experience on campus.
+As well as gaining valuable experience as part of your placements which are integrated throughout the psychology with developmental disorders course, our Psychology Plus scheme provides you with opportunities to gain additional training, research and clinical experience on campus.
 For example, every student is guaranteed, if they want it during their undergraduate studies, a six-week placement in our Autism Clinic based in PAWB Wales.
 The University of South Wales Autism Project offers applied behaviour analytic intervention for children five and under typically with a diagnosis of autism.
 The clinic is largely run by student volunteers under the supervision of a Board Certified Behaviour Analyst.

 Facilities include observation and interview rooms equipped with a two-way mirror, CCTV and audio, which allows research and interview practice sessions to be conducted and recorded.
 We also have a custom-built air conditioned PC laboratory which provides access to specialist software for running psychology experiments and conducting careers guidance interviews.